 The documents we’ve reviewed here should be provided to buyers when selling rental properties in addition to the usual title report, CLUE (insurance) report, inspection reports, and other seller disclosures normally required for real estate sales.
 Your broker can provide a a complete disclosure package checklist tailored to your specific needs when its time to list the property for sale.

 Have questions about selling rental properties?
 Need help buying or selling real estate?
-Drop me a line: Contact Us.
+Drop me a line using the form below.